ELIXIREstonia/fibar/README.md

-# FiBar: diameter measuring package
+# FiBar: diameter measuring tool

-This repo is a cleaned version for the image processing tool "Fibar".
-The full functionality of the tool can be found [here](https://github.com/marilin99/fibar_tool/tree/main).
-This package only measures diameters of scanning electron microscopy (SEM) images for now.

 ## Project Objective
 The goal of this project is to provide an automated microscopy image analysis tool for complex biomaterials.
 These are samples of electrospun fibers with encapsulated components, such as bacteria, drugs etc. The ultimate goal of this tool is to reduce the workload of the researcher by providing a viable alternative to the manual analysis.

+## "FiBar" webtool
+The fiber diameter measuring web tool is accessible to all [https://fibar.elixir.ut.ee/](https://fibar.elixir.ut.ee/)

-## How to install and run
+## How to install and run the Python module
 The pipelines should be executed in the Python 3.8.10 environment (have not tested out other versions yet).
 All of the required libraries and their versions can be installed from the <code>requirements.txt</code> file or running `pip install -e .`.